SAP-samples/abap-cheat-sheets/README.md

 - focus on **ABAP syntax**.
 - include **code snippets**.
 - are supported by easy-to-consume **demonstration examples** that you can import into your [SAP BTP ABAP environment](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abensap_btp_abap_env_glosry.htm) (*main* branch) or on-premise ABAP system ([classic ABAP](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenclassic_abap_glosry.htm); the repository branches other than *main*) using [abapGit](https://abapgit.org/) to run and check out ABAP syntax in action in simple contexts.
-- are enriched by links to glossary entries and chapters of the **ABAP Keyword Documentation** (the *F1 help*) for you to deep dive into the respective ABAP topics and get more comprehensive information.
+- are enriched by links to glossary entries and chapters of the **ABAP Keyword Documentation** (the *F1 help*) and more for you to deep dive into the respective ABAP topics and get more comprehensive information.

 <details>
 <summary>💡 Note</summary>